ikossaczky/ikossaczky.github.io/_posts/2021-01-01-command-line-cheatsheet.md

 `btrfs filesystem du -s`: better du alternative for btrfs filesystem (see [link](https://unix.stackexchange.com/questions/436585/get-size-of-btrfs-directory-which-may-contain-subvolumes))
 - -s: sum (otherwise also sizes of all subdirectories will be listed)

+`btrfs subvolume show path`: show informations about subvolume mounted a path

+`btrfs subvolume list path`: list all subvolumes of the filesystem the path belongs to

 `sudo dnf check-updates`: check for updates. sudo not needed.

 `sudo dnf history list`: show dnf transaction history. sudo not needed.